Bad boy Kyrgios becomes new darling of Wimbledon

 They had queued early to see Kyrgios, many no doubt hoping for some fireworks from a player who has the longest rap sheet in the game.
 But by the time he triumphed 7-6 (4) 3-6 7-6 (10) 0-6 6-1 in an extraordinary contest, they were putty in his hands.

 Only once did he lose his cool and belt a ball into the sky while chuntering about a bad call.
-The rest of the time he was more reminiscent of Henri Laconte playing an exhibition match - both in terms of crowd interaction and shot choice.
+The rest of the time he was more reminiscent of Henri Leconte playing an exhibition match - both in terms of crowd interaction and shot choice.

 He must have played 30 drop shots, despite almost every one of them failing to yield a point.
 He threw in a bewildering array of slices and dices amid more conventional ground strokes and serves of immense power.